Investment in innovative transport technology is crucial for helping to manage congestion, improve mobility and ultimately save lives.

 - Congested roads suffer from higher crash rates, increased fuel consumption and more greenhouse gas emissions.

-Our roads and public transport networks need to operate safely and efficiently to ensure WA remains liveable and productive.
-Using technology to create a smarter transport system and preparing for a safe transition to driverless vehicles is essential for our future.
+- Using technology to create a smarter transport system and preparing for a safe transition to driverless vehicles is essential for ensuring the future liveability of WA.

-Making our transport network work harder and smarter
+Making out transport system work harder and smarter

-Our roads will always play an important role in how Western Australians get around.
-We cannot meet all of our transport needs, and tackle Perth's congestion challenge, simply by expanding our road network - we cannot build our way out of congestion.
-We need to make better use of the infrastructure we already have through the use of new and emerging technologies.
+We cannot meet all our transport needs, and tackle Perth's congestion challenge by simply expanding our road network.
+We need to make better use of the infrastructure we already have by using new and emerging technology.

-Smart transport solutions can be integrated into road, parking and community infrastructure, as well as vehicles and public transport networks to deliver a more integrated, safer, reliable and efficient transport system.
+Smart transport solutions can be integrated into road, parking and community infrastructure, as well as vehicles and public transport networks to deliver a more efficient and safer transport system.